Number of zero-energy eigenstates in the PXP model: Introduction

 Refs.~\cite{Turner18, Turner18-2} established lower bounds on the number of zero-energy eigenstates as a function of the system size for open boundary conditions, periodic boundary conditions in the zero-momentum sector, and periodic boundary conditions in the $\pi$-momentum sector (see Appendix \ref{app: review} for a review of these results).
 Besides analytical convenience, these sectors are physically of most interest as the quantum many-body scars can be found in there.
 The bounds are given by Fibonacci numbers, and are numerically found to be tight (the number of zero-energy eigenstates is given by the lower bound) up to accessible system sizes.

 The PXP model is invariant under spatial inversions, meaning that the lower bounds on the number of zero-energy eigenstates can be decomposed in contributions from the inversion-symmetric and inversion-antisymmetric symmetry sectors.
 To the knowledge of the author, this decomposition has not been discussed in the literature.
 Besides, the known derivations for periodic boundary conditions are based on empirical observations on the structure of sequences.
-The aim of this work is re-derive the above results free of assumptions, and to establish separate lower bounds on the numbers of zero-energy eigenstates for the inversion-symmetric and inversion-antisymmetric symmetry sectors.
+The aim of this work is to re-derive the above results free of assumptions, and to establish separate lower bounds on the numbers of zero-energy eigenstates for the inversion-symmetric and inversion-antisymmetric symmetry sectors.
 As for the previous results, up to numerically accessible system sizes all bounds are found to be tight.

 The outline of this work is as follows.
 Sec.~\ref{sec: PXP} reviews the PXP model, its symmetries, and the mechanism leading to zero-energy eigenstates.
 Sec.~\ref{sec: obc} considers open boundary conditions.
 Following a partially similar but slightly more involved approach, Sec.~\ref{sec: pbc-0} and \ref{sec: pbc-pi} discuss periodic boundary conditions with respectively momentum zero and momentum $\pi$.
 A discussion of the results and an outlook is provided in Sec.~\ref{sec: discussion}.
-Previous related results from Refs.~ \cite{Turner18, Turner18-2} are reviewed in the Appendix.